 To perform Superman, follow the instructions below:

 Lie face down on the ground, keeping your spine in a neutral position.
-Reach your arms forwards, your legs straight out behind you and your core muscles held tight.
+Reach your arms forward, your legs straight out behind you and your core muscles held tight.

 Keeping your chest glued to the floor, lift your hands and feet upwards, squeezing your glutes and shoulders before lowering your hands and feet to their starting position.